-Infantry is essential arm of close combat.
-Its role in attack is to close with enemy and destroy or capture him; in defence it is to hold against all forms of attacks by the enemy.
+7. Infantry is essential arm of close combat.
+Its role in attack is to close in with the enemy and destroy or captures him; in defence it is to hold ground against all forms of attacks by the enemy.

 Characteristics of Infantry